The city of Ourense, Galicia

 Above, part of the Maior square in the heart of Ourense old town.

 Once in the center of Ourense, things take a positive turn and a visitor can start to explore the oldest and most original parts of this beautiful city.
-Here a tourist will find churches, small , an old and no shortage of cafes and bars, most of which are reasonably priced and offer snacks and meals.
+Here a tourist will find churches, small squares, an old Roman spa and no shortage of cafes and bars, most of which are reasonably priced and offer snacks and meals.
 The compact nature of Ourense's old town also makes it ideal for exploring on foot, although it should be born in mind that many of the parts worth seeing are built into an incline.

 Unlike most of Galicia's other cities, Ourense blends the old with the new.
 On the outskirts of Ourense you will see a contemporary business park with futuristic buildings in it.
 Also on the fringe of the city are some cleverly landscaped urban parks, themed on being used by the family rather than solely providing employment for gardeners.
 The main attractions though are the streets, squares and buildings in the city's old quarter and there are plenty of them.
 Above, a view of the newer part of the city from one of its bridges.